luapower/website/www/md/get-involved.md

   * first you make a git repo that resembles a luapower package
   * then you can either:
-	 * publish it on your server or github account (luapower users will clone from that url directly)
+	 * publish it on github (or on your server)
-	   * I will add your package to the package database
+     * I add your package to the package list
-		* I will periodically pull and update luapower.com
+     * you set up a webhook on your package to `http://luapower.com/github`
+     * luapower users will clone from your url directly
-	 * publish it _and manage it_ yourself on luapower.com
+	 * publish it under the luapower github account
-	   * I will add you as an admin to the luapower github account (it's an organization account)
+	   * I add you as an admin to the luapower github account
-		* you will update luapower.com yourself
+     * you add your package to the package list
+     * you set up a webhook on your package to `http://luapower.com/github`

+In the first scenario you retain full control over where you publish the sources and luapower.com can be kept up-to-date via a webhook.
+In the second case, you keep the sources on github and you add packages yourself to the base repo.

 #### What to add